hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 ####Setting up the OSD Node

-To create an OSD and add it to cluster and CRUSH map, perform the following steps:
+Perform the following steps to create an OSD and add it to cluster and CRUSH map:

 1. Log in to OSD host as root user.
 Connect to the OSD node.